Nau mai haere mai! Welcome!

 As with any skill, the more you explore it the more you want to learn.
 After 10 years sewing I started to create my own patterns and spent a year learning how to grade and digitise them.
 I’ve been dreaming about Below the Kōwhai for a long time until I couldn’t avoid it any longer!

 And so, in April 2017 I launched my first sewing pattern, The BellBird Dress, and haven’t looked back!
-Along came The Tui Pinafore, and soon The Mānuka Skirt will be released!
+Along came The Tui Pinafore, The Mānuka Skirt, and then I couldn’t stop!

 My dream for Below the Kōwhai is that it is about making sewing accessible to a new generation of sewers.